Gorge: un-mountain, 2016

 Dimensions: 190cm x 110cm x 110cm and 35cm x 235cm x 85cm

-Too consumed trying to conquer this sculptural obstacle, it was not until she began to loosen her grip and get to grips with the constraints that she had set myself, when she started to imagine how comical this impossible performance must have looked from the outside.
+In 2016, I was beginning to feel bent out of shape after striving to build a monumental mountain.
+The tipping point was finding myself engorged by an un-mountain that had collapsed and concertina around me.
+Too consumed trying to conquer this sculptural obstacle, it was not until I began to loosen my grip and get to grips with the constraints that I had set myself, when I started to imagine how comical this impossible performance must have looked from the outside.

 Illustrating the artist’s world as ‘a forest of symbols’, Arnheim states: